 People in the later stage of dementia may develop behavioral and psychological changes.
 Therefore, they have also been prescribed antidepressants.

 Apart from medication, there are numerous therapies for Alzheimer’s patients to help them live better lives.
 These includes:

 Cognitive Stimulation Therapy: It allows the patient to participate in group activities and exercises that help them with memory and cognitive skills.

 Cognitive Rehabilitation: In this method, patients work with trained professionals like occupational therapists to achieve their daily goals.
 It helps patients to use those parts of the brain that help parts that are not working.

 ● Natural remedies or creating a supportive environment:

-Besides medication and therapies, Alzheimer’s patients need constant care of their relatives, family, and loved ones.
-Therefore, it is essential to create a safe environment for a patient as a part of treatment.
+Besides medication and therapies, Alzheimer’s patients need constant care from their relatives, family, and loved ones.
+Therefore, creating a safe environment for a patient as a part of treatment is essential.